-- 1. TEP has been commissioned by National Grid to conduct a survey of land adjacent to Bodelwyddan Substation in Denbighshire and a review of designations, policies and other instruments of relevance to arboriculture.
+- 1. TEP has been commissioned by National Grid to conduct a survey of land at Bodelwyddan Substation and a review of designations, policies and other instruments of relevance to arboriculture.
 This report presents the results and effects of proposed development. - 2.
-66 individual trees; 7 groups of trees; 1 woodland compartment; and 23 hedges were recorded within the wider application site. - 3.
-The tree population comprises a large number of hedgerow oaks, distributed throughout the site, with occasional outgrown hedges forming groups.
-There is a single woodland towards the eastern edge of the site that extends beyond the survey boundary. - 4.
-The desktop review and site survey identified no Tree Preservation Orders; no trees within a Conservation Area; no ancient woodland; 1 veteran tree; no trees within a Community Forest; and Habitats of Principal Importance including Broadleaved, Mixed and Yew Woodland and Hedgerow. - 5.
-The proposed development comprises an extension of the existing substation with associated removal and replacement of pylons and overhead lines.
-This report covers the application for the substation expansion only. - 6.
-7 individual trees; 1 tree group equating to approximately 0.0123ha of canopy cover; and 89m of hedgerow would be removed to accommodate the proposed development.
-At the population level tree losses are relatively minimal, although the removal of 2 high quality (Category A) trees is unavoidable. - 7.
-The development would give rise to no adverse effects that cannot be mitigated.
-A scheme of new planting should be required, including native tree planting that will achieve a large mature size. - 8.
-Tree protection measures to be observed during construction are proposed in the form of a Tree Protection Plan on Drawing 3 with recommended specifications provided on Darwing 4 to 5 of this report.
-The correct installation and maintenance of temporary barrier fencing should be a condition of any planning consent. - 9.
-Root pruning to the southern extent of the Root Protection Area of T31 will be undertaken to disconnect the root structure within the area of excavation from the roots that will be retained in a controlled manner.
-This prevents further damage being caused to retained parts during mechanical excavation.
-The process is illustrated on Drawing 6.
-If during this process large roots, over 25mm diameter, are found works should cease and the project arboriculturist should be consulted. - 10.
-This report constitutes a valid basis for the evaluation of impacts on trees resulting from the proposed development for a period not exceeding 2 years from the survey date.
-After this, it would be necessary to review baseline data and conclusions to ensure reliability.
+71 individual trees; 9 groups of trees; 1 woodland compartment; and 36 hedges were recorded within influencing distance of the application site. - 3.
+The tree population comprises a large number of hedgerow oaks distributed throughout the site with occasional outgrown hedges forming groups.
+There is a single woodland towards the eastern edge of the site that extends well beyond the survey boundary. - 4.
+The desktop review and site survey identified no Tree Preservation Orders; no trees within a Conservation Area; no ancient woodland; 1 veteran tree; no trees within a Community Forest; and arboreal Habitats of Principal Importance including Deciduous Woodland, and Hedgerow. - 5.
+The proposed development comprises an extension of the existing Bodelwyddan Substation with associated removal and replacement of pylons and overhead lines.
+This report covers the effects of the removal and replacement of the pylons and overhead lines only.
+The effects of the substation expansion is described in a separate Arboricultural Impact Assessment (reference: 9037.01.001). - 6.
+Approximately 198m of hedgerow would be removed to facilitate the works, all of which is within the application boundary.
+No trees would be removed. - 7.
+The development would give rise to no adverse effects on arboriculture that cannot be mitigated.
+Removals are limited to sections of hedgerow within temporary working areas and access routes which could be reinstated post construction.
+The development would therefore have the potential to result in a net balance of tree and hedgerow cover. - 8.
+A scheme of new hedgerow planting should be required and secured by a condition of any planning consent. - Tree protection measures to be observed during construction are proposed in the form of a Tree Protection Plan at Drawing Set 3.
+The correct installation and maintenance of temporary barrier fencing should be a condition of any planning consent. - 10.
+This report constitutes a valid basis for the evaluation of impacts on trees resulting from the proposed development for a period not exceeding 2 years from the date of the surveys.
+After this, it would be necessary to review baseline data and conclusions to ensure reliability. - 11.
+All trees that would be retained can be protected in accordance with BS5837:2012.
+Where the recommendations of this report have been followed, any future deterioration in tree condition shall not be attributable to the development.